Rico Lewis unleashes Man City, Everton issue reminder of their problems - Premier League hits and misses

 Kevin De Bruyne, who missed the Leipzig game through illness, was fit enough only for the substitutes bench - but it was the use of Rico Lewis which allowed Ilkay Gundogan to decide this match before the interval.

-Foden helped himself to a goal and an assist in the first half, as did Haaland - onto 27 PL goals which surpasses Sergio Aguero as the most in a single Premier League season for City - with 13 games still to play.
+Foden helped himself to a goal and an assist in the first half, as did Haaland - onto 27 Premier League goals which surpasses Sergio Aguero as the most in a single Premier League season for City - with 13 games still to play.
 Big moments for big players.

 Ben Grounds